ellfran-7/cluefish/README.md

 ### Required R packages

 A key feature of Cluefish is the integration of `renv` to create reproducible environments.
-This enables you to install the required R packages in two ways:
+This allows you to install the required R packages in two ways:

--   Install the latest package versions with `renv::install()`.
+-   Run `renv::install()` to install the most recent version of the packages listed in the `renv.lock` file.
--   For full reproducibility, install the exact package versions specified in the `renv.lock` file by running `renv::restore()`.
+-   For full reproducibility, run `renv::restore()` to install the exact package versions specified in the `renv.lock` file.
 Note that this process may take longer.

 ### Required inputs